rjkviegas/course/apprenticeship_module_outlines.md

 * Test-drive a simple program using objects and methods
 * Pair using the driver-navigator style
 * Follow an effective debugging process
-* Use Reflection to evidence and reflect on work towards goals
+* Use evidence and reflection to assess their own progress towards a goal

 ### Mornings